jbarker7/sqlcc/README.md

 sqlcc
 =====

-Watch this for a quick summary: http://screencast.com/t/5I2N4GQgcb4
+Watch this for a quick summary: http://screencast.com/t/5I2N4GQgcb4 (please note: this video's syntax is out of date.
+Please see below for updated syntax).

 **The Skinny**